davidus-sk/oxa/README.md

 * Apache or Nginx (or other web server)
 * PHP5+
 * MySQL
-* little bit of Linux-Fu
+* A little bit of Linux-Fu
 * A domain name

 ## Installation